 Three different types of corporate liquidation exist in the UK.
 Each procedure is used under specific circumstances, and the initial choice is led by whether the company is solvent or insolvent.

 A solvent company can use Members’ Voluntary Liquidation (MVL) to close down following the distribution of funds to shareholders.
-For insolvent companies, Creditors’ Voluntary Liquidation (CVL) and compulsory liquidation are the two procedures.
+For insolvent companies, the two procedures are Creditors’ Voluntary Liquidation (CVL) and compulsory liquidation.

 Insolvency is established by testing different aspects of the company’s affairs using the cash flow, balance sheet, and legal action tests.
 In summary, if the company can no longer pay its day-to-day bills as they become due, or the total value of its liabilities is greater than its assets, it’s likely to be insolvent.